Skip to content

 Deep dive: lossy vs lossless compression .

-Compression ratio depends on entropy.
+Compression ratio depends on how predictable the data is.
 Random noise compresses poorly.
 A solid blue slide compresses extremely well even losslessly.

 Lossless vs lossy approaches